 After normal business hours:

 Place check and appropriate stub in the tax payment drop box located in the front entry way of the Municipal Building.
 If front door is locked you may press the bell and tell the police you are dropping off a tax payment.

-1) Your cancelled check should act as your receipt.
+1) Your canceled check should act as your receipt.

-2) Pay online through the Borough's website and print your receipt.
+2) Pay online through the Borough's website and receipt will be emailed to you.

 3) Mail a self addressed, stamped envelope with your payment.

 4) In person at the municipal building you can make your own hand stamped receipt if you are utilizing the drop box on the 2nd floor.
 Or if you are paying with cash you can pay at the Administration Office on the 2nd Floor of the municipal building and get a receipt.

 We are required by state law to deposit payments within 48 hours.
 Postdated checks will be returned to your billing address unprocessed.

 Payment received after the grace period will be subject to interest charges.
 The interest is calculated back to the original due date at an annual rate of 8 percent up to $1,500 and 18 percent over $1,500 until the account is brought current.
 Envelope postmark is not accepted.
 Delinquent notices are mailed quarterly as soon as possible after the 10 day grace period has ended.

 Please keep your tax bill in a safe place for future reference.
 We DO NOT send year-end payment statements for tax purposes.
 This information should be obtained from your tax bill or your own personal records.